 Freshly dug soil in a vegetable patch can be an irresistible lure to a cat.
 This can not only damage your vegetables, bulbs and seeds, but carries health risks.

 Fencing off or placing netting over a vegetable garden isn't always possible or totally effective.
 Cats dislike obstacles, so planting sticks in the ground around the edge and the earth surrounding where your vegetables have been planted can discourage cats from entering and digging.
-You could also try scattering cuttings from thorny plants, although this could provide a place for slugs and snails to hide.
+You could also try scattering cuttings from thorny and prickly plants such as holly, although this could provide a place for slugs and snails to hide.

 Read our tips for controlling slugs and snails